MathWorks-Teaching-Resources/Programming-A-Starter-Project-Using-MATLAB-and-Python/README.md

 |      |      |       |

-Or feel free to explore our other [modular courseware content](https://www.mathworks.com/matlabcentral/fileexchange/?q=tag%3A%22courseware+module%22&sort=downloads_desc_30d).
+Or feel free to explore our other [modular courseware content](https://www.mathworks.com/matlabcentral/fileexchange/?q=author%3A%22MathWorks+Educator+Content+Development+Team%22&sort=relevancy).

 # Educator Resources
 -  [Educator Page](https://www.mathworks.com/academia/educators.html)

 # Contribute

 Looking for more?
 Find an issue?
 Have a suggestion?
-Please contact the [MathWorks teaching resources team](mailto:%20onlineteaching@mathworks.com).
+Please contact the [MathWorks Educator Content Development team](mailto:%20onlineteaching@mathworks.com).
 If you want to contribute directly to this project, you can find information about how to do so in the [CONTRIBUTING.md](https://github.com/MathWorks-Teaching-Resources/Programming-A-Starter-Project-Using-MATLAB-and-Python/blob/release/CONTRIBUTING.md) page on GitHub.

 # Acknowledgments

 Many thanks to Blake Naccarato on his suggestions for improvement.

- *©* Copyright 2024 The MathWorks™, Inc
+*©* Copyright 2025 The MathWorks, Inc